smcgdub/MS4_In_Safe_Hands/README.md

 #### **1.1 - Target Audience** ####

 * The website is aimed at users who are looking to purchase various types of PPE equipment that the company provides.
-The website is a B2C (Business to consumer) website and is not aimed at the B2B (Business to business market)
+The website is a B2C (Business to consumer) website and is not aimed at the B2B (Business to business market) The site also provides the a large amount of the latest Covid-19 data however this data is only available for registered users.

 #### **1.2 - Visitor goals** ####